-Carl Reiner recently explained why he didn't play Rob Petrie on The Dick Van Dyke Show
+Carl Reiner explained why he didn't play Rob Petrie on The Dick Van Dyke Show

 He lost out to "maybe the most talented man ever on television."